00:00-00:05

 Caption: Please see Important Safety Information throughout this video and accompanying Prescribing Information and Medication Guide.
 Instructions for Use are included with the device.

-Trial endpoints: Primary efficacy endpoint marked by the proportion of patients achieving ACR20 response at week 24.
+The third column details the trial endpoints.
+The primary efficacy endpoint was marked by the proportion of patients achieving ACR20 response at week 24.

-[Dr. Jackson talks in the background and the screen displays two graphs from SPRINT-P1 and -P2 clinical trials.
-The data provides proof regarding the joint symptom improvement in PsA at week 24.
-The Taltz logo with the dosage strength is displayed in the top right corner of the screen.]
+[Dr. Jackson talks in the background and the screen displays two graphs from SPRINT-P1 and -P2 clinical trials.]

 Caption: Powerful Joint Symptom Improvement in PsA at week 24, NRI1,14-17